Your tongue can reveal all sorts of surprising things about your health, from stress and vitamin deficiencies to your risk of oral cancer.

 Leukoplakia often goes away on it’s own, but in 5-17% of cases it can develop into oral cancer, so it’s always best to get it checked out by your dentist or doctor if you have concerns.

 Treat it!
-If removal is needed, small patches can be taken away by your doctor or dentist with a biopsy, using a scalpel or through laser therapy.
-Large leukoplakia patches will require oral surgery.
+Small patches can be removed by your doctor or dentist using a scalpel or laser.
+Larger leukoplakia patches will require oral surgery.

 5: Burning tongue

-Drinking too many irritating fizzy or alcoholic beverages, overbrushing your tongue and overusing your mouthwash can all irritate the mouth tissues.
-If you are experiencing a burning sensation in your mouth, try to drink fewer or less acidic drinks.
+Drinking too many irritating fizzy or alcoholic beverages, overbrushing your tongue or overusing your mouthwash can irritate the mouth tissues.
+If you experience a burning sensation in your mouth, try to drink fewer or less acidic drinks.